elbeardmorez/nixTools/git/README.md

                               'authored' (default) or 'committed'
       -i|--issues  : only output highlighted commits

-  -ds|--date-sort  : rebase all commits in current branch onto an
+  -ds|--date-sort [OPTION]  : rebase all commits in current branch
-                     empty master branch of a new repository in a date sorted order
+                              onto an empty master branch of a new repository in a date sorted order

+    where OPTION:
+      -r|--resume ID TARGET  : continue to create TARGET repo with ID the next patch to push.
+ID is either a number corresponding to the original
+                               failed patch, or the (partial) id of the patch itself

   -smr|--submodule-remove <NAME> [PATH]  : remove a submodule named
                                            NAME at PATH (default: NAME)